Sarah Fitzgerald – Chief Executive & Regional Coordinator Auckland, Taranaki

-Jessica Wilkes – Regional Coordinator Bay of Plenty
+Jessica Cathro – Regional Coordinator Bay of Plenty

 Jessica has a background in project management and teaching.
 She spent time in the UK working in IT Project Management before moving back to New Zealand to teach Digital Technology, Math and Business studies at a high school in Westport.

 It was at Buller High School that she became involved in Robotics and Engineering, but not until her little brother got involved in EVolocity did she spend any time in mechanics.
 It has been a steep learning curve but Jessica is now proud to say that she has indeed built a working kart and “boy is steering tricky!”.

 Jessica currently works with Rotorua Lakes Council to deliver engineering and technology programmes to schools all over Rotorua, alongside holiday programmes and after school clubs.Contact Jessica [email protected]

 Research and development in the field of mechatronic engineering has been Sam’s focus thus far.
 He has been involved with modern technologies such as drones and computers, having spent much of his time building them.
 As well as studying as a mechanical engineer, his experience includes electronics and music.
 He is currently the music producer for a pop/EDM band.